moktermd08/mayfairlondon/README.md

 ## Short Into
 Best free professional e-Learning themes to save you money and time.
-Our templates are built on top of Bootstrap, providing a range of responsive, reusable, well documented code.
+Our templates are built on top of Bootstrap, providing a range of responsive, reusable, well-documented code.

 ## License

 Moksy is an open-source project by [moksy.com](https://moksy.com) that is licensed under [MIT](https://opensource.org/licenses/MIT). moksy.com reserves the right to change the license of future releases.